rikthevik/ctf-tinker/overthewire/wargames/natas/info.md

 $ curl --basic -u natas20:eofm3Wsshxc5bwtVnEuGIlr7ivb9KABF natas20.natas.labs.over/index.php?debug=yes --cookie PHPSESSID=p1dvr1e7vhirhmfsiehp59tg67 -F $'name=abc123\nadmin 1' -v
 ```

-I should have spent more tiem auditing that session code, as it was the biggest piece
+I should have spent more time auditing that session code, as it was the biggest piece
 of information I had to go with.
 I guess that reflects how much I like reading PHP.
 On the
 face of it, the code looked okay, but I should have dug in harder.